Top tips for assessing you and your team’s mobile savviness

 This group should reflect your customer personas in terms of age, socio-economic demographic and mobile use, but it should also be diverse.
 Diversity is a key positive when it comes to ensuring good decision making in small groups.
 Use them to help specify and verify a project as it develops (not just imminent launch testing).

-2. Conduct an informal mobile audit across your team in terms of what phones they use, what they use them for and what phone based tech/apps they rate.
+2. Conduct an informal mobile audit across your team in terms of what phones they use, what they use them for and what phone-based tech/apps they rate.

 This will give you a much better feel for their mobile savviness.
-If phones are provided or paid for as part of an employee benefit package, find out what flexibility you can build into this.
+If phones are provided or paid for as part of an employee benefits package, find out what flexibility you can build into this.
 Can you include a discount or shortlist, rather than specifying or supplying specific phones?

 Blackberries may still have residual business allure, but the chances are your most desirable mobile customers are upgrading to the latest iPhone, or at the very least, a large screen Samsung Galaxy Note.
 See the 10 best mobile phones right now.